- CSU Academic Integrity Policy and Student Conduct Code

 Dropping a Major, Minor, Concentration, or Certificate

-Students wishing to drop a minor or second major should make an appointment with their academic advisor to be sure all options are fully understood.
-Students then submit a change of major form to the Registrar’s Office, First Floor in Centennial Hall.
+Students wishing to drop a minor or second major should make an appointment with their academic advisor/academic success coordinator to be sure all options are fully understood.
+Students then submit a change of major form to the Office of the Registrar, First Floor in Centennial Hall.

 Changes of major, minor, or certificate are generally processed within one business week.
 Students may check their status in RAMweb.